 I’ve been on a quasi keto kick lately and dabbling in some low-carb dessert action.
+(Mostly eating keto chocolate.
+Thanks Lily’s.)
 After such a great response for the White Chocolate Raspberry Fat Bombs I shared last year, I wanted to make another kind of fat bomb — a chocolate version.

 Keto chocolate treats are super easy to make, too.
 You can have these ready to eat in under an hour!

-So, what’s a fat bomb?
-A little low-carb treat that’s FILLED with healthy fats — usually coconut oil, cacao butter, etc. They’re a good way to enjoy a little something sweet while boosting your healthy fats.
+A keto fat bomb little low-carb treat that’s FILLED with healthy fats — usually coconut oil, cacao butter, etc. They’re a good way to enjoy a little something sweet while boosting your healthy fats.

 I also added some Maldon sea salt flakes to the top.
 So, so glad I did.
 My tahini is unsalted, so it gave it a little bit of extra dimension.
 If you have salted tahini you may want to omit the salt flakes.

 Actually, get a box of Maldon sea salt flakes anyway because it’s a FABULOUS finishing salt and you can make a whole bunch of Everything Bagel Seasoning.
 Mmm.

 Also, I used a mini muffin tin for these, but you can use a full-size tin — just fill them 1/3 full so they’re a manageable size.
 Or not.
 “Manageable size” is totally relative.
 (I hold my desserts pretty well.)

 Look how cute these are!
 I was so happy with the way they turned out.
 I highly recommend storing them in the fridge since they soften quite a bit at room temperature.